cornellpolicygroup/empirical-manual/content/08-02-01-LR-Overview.md

 > **Note:** For our intents and purposes, when we're trying to represent a space with a span, all vectors included must be linearly independent to produce a minimal description of the space.
 >
-> The inclusion of linearly dependent vectors don't 'break' anything, but they don't contribute any new information.
-To avoid redundancy, we can drop linearly dependent vectors until all included vectors or linearly independent.
+> The inclusion of linearly dependent vectors don't 'break' anything (at least, not glaringly), but they don't contribute any new information.
+To avoid redundancy, we can drop linearly dependent vectors until all included vectors are linearly independent.

 #### Example: